evan-fitzpatrick/merlin-agent/README.md

-A tool to automatically play [hackmerlin.io](hackmerlin.io) using an LLM.
+A tool to allow an LLM Agent to autonomously play [hackmerlin.io](https://hackmerlin.io)

 How to run:
 1. Download the files or Git clone the repo into a new folder